Department of State.

 |* * * * * * *|

-The Department of State does not anticipate that demand for passport services affected by this proposed rule will change significantly because of these fee changes, and welcomes public comment on that expectation.
+As noted in the NPRM, the Department of State does not anticipate that demand for passport services affected by this rule will change significantly due to the fee change.

-The Department does not believe that passport application fees are a significant determining factor when U.S. citizens decide to travel internationally.
-The price of a passport book or card remains minor in comparison with other costs associated with foreign travel, given that taxes and surcharges alone on an international airfare can easily surpass $100.
-As a result, the Department does not believe passport demand will be significantly affected by increases of the size proposed.
+The Department does not believe that passport application fees are a significant determining factor when Americans decide to travel internationally.
+The price of a passport book or card remains minor in comparison with other costs associated with foreign travel, given that taxes and surcharges alone on international airfare can easily surpass $100.
+As a result, the Department does not believe passport demand will be significantly affected by the new fee.

 Executive Orders 12372 and 13132